 individuals can withdraw their consent to how their personal information is being processed, where that processing is based on their consent.

 Exercising these rights is subject to certain restrictions under data protection legislation.
-For further information about these rights, you should write to: Tim Ramsey, firstname.lastname@example.org or Acorn House, 314-320 Gray's Inn Road, London WC1X 8DP.
+For further information about these rights, you should write to our Chief Executive, firstname.lastname@example.org or at our postal address, which we can share on request.

 If you are unhappy at any stage with how we are using your personal information, you have the right to lodge a complaint with The Information Commissioner's Office (www.ico.org.uk).

 This statement is subject to regular review and may be updated from time to time.
 We will tell you if we make any changes to how we use your personal information.